 One of the most recognizable outsourcing partnerships is that between Apple and Foxconn.
 The Apple-Foxconn partnership has outsourced the manufacture of its products, such as its iPhones, iPads, and MacBooks, to the Taiwanese multinational electronics contract manufacturer Foxconn.

-With factories in China, Foxconn can produce Apple’s products on a scale.
+With factories in China, Foxconn can produce Apple’s products on a large scale.
 Apple focuses on designing and developing software and marketing its products and services.
 These are the points that drive growth and help expand the market.
 Moreover, this partnership indicates the transformative power of outsourcing and how outsourcing can benefit a company by making it one of the largest brands globally.

 The Pros and Cons of Outsourcing

-A big driver for outsourcing is the cost-benefit to companies.
+A significant driver for outsourcing is the cost-benefit to companies.
 For instance, depending on the service and location, a company can save between 60% and 80% on business operating costs.
 This means keeping on salaries, fewer taxes, no need for expensive offices or equipment, and not having to pay staff benefits, insurance, or healthcare taxes.
 T

 Freeing up these resources can then be driven back to the company, which can be a game-changer, especially if the company is in a highly competitive market and wants to scale fast.
+Besides the cost savings, another benefit is the boost in productivity.
+The knock-on effect is more significant revenue growth.
+This is because the right skills can be hired for each without delays.

 Outsourcing, if mishandled, can also have some negative consequences.
 When hiring freelancers, there is the risk that the talent might not be suitable for the role, which can cause delays and impact your productivity.
 However, the typical risk is security concerns.
 This is when sensitive information can be mishandled or misused.
 Additionally, communication can be problematic.
 However, these risks, if managed correctly, can be mitigated.